netxms/netxms-doc/admin/appendix.rst

    * - SubAgent
      - Subagent to load.
 To load multiple subagents, you should use multiple SubAgent parameters.
 Subagents will be loaded in the same order as they appear in configuration file.
      - No defaults
+   * - SyslogListenPort
+     - Listening port number for syslog proxy functionality.
+     - 514
+   * - SystemName
+     - If tunnel agent connection is used, the system appears in :guilabel:`Agent Tunnel Manager` under that name.
+     - ``localhost`` is used by default
+   * - TunnelKeepaliveInterval
+     - Interval (in seconds) between keepalive packets over tunnel agent connection.
+     - 30
+   * - UserAgentExecutable
+     - Name of User Support Application executable used by AutoStartUserAgent and UserAgentWatchdog parameters.
+     - nxuseragent.exe
+   * - UserAgentWatchdog
+     - Enable (yes) or disable (no) automatic restart of User Support Application (Windows only).
+If enabled, Agent will check once per minute, if User Support Application is running in each user session and will start it if needed.
+For this to work, Agent should be started under local SYSTEM user.
+     - no
+   * - UserId
+     - Username under which |product_name| agent is started (Unix only).
+See also ``GroupId`` parameter.
+     - No defaults
    * - WaitForProcess
      - If specified, an agent will pause initialization until given process starts.
+     - No defaults
+   * - WriteLogAsJson
+     - Enable (yes) or disable (no) writing log file in JSON format.
+     - no
+   * - ZoneUIN
+     - Allows to set agent's zone explicitly.
+This can be useful when agent forwards syslog or SNMP traps of devices, that belong to a particular zone.
+Agent will include zone UIN along with the trap message that will allow correct matching of traps.
      - No defaults

 .. note::